drchrispinnock/gcp-node-example/article.md

 ![Starting Cloud Shell](img/CloudShell.png)

 Alternatively, you can install ```gcloud``` on your machine and run the commands there.
 You can download it from https://cloud.google.com/sdk/docs/install.
-Follow the installation instructions and once installed, use ```gcloud auth login``` to connect to your GCP account.
+Follow the installation instructions and once installed, use ```gcloud init`` to setup the software for your GCP account.

 The documentation for ```gcloud``` can be found here: https://cloud.google.com/sdk/gcloud/reference and there is a cheat cheat here: https://cloud.google.com/sdk/docs/cheatsheet